 environment that can bring personal benefits and a huge sense of

-helping to develop Neighbourhood Policing and, therefore, helping
+develop Neighbourhood Policing and, therefore, helping Sussex

-Sussex Police engage and interact more effectively with local
+Police engage and interact more effectively with local

 available.
 If there are no current vacancies but you would like to